 Three trends and advancements will influence VR in 2020.
 The first is control methods and how people interact with experiences.
 The second is the merging of PC and standalone experiences into one system.
 The final one is around data privacy.

 - Control methods.
-The way users interact in VR must be designed to preserve or improve immersion.
+The way users interact in virtual reality must be designed to preserve or improve immersion.
 Controllers can be intuitive, but barriers can be broken down further to make the player feel more comfortable.
 Similarly, the Valve Index and its knuckle controllers are more intuitive than holding a typical games controller.
 In 2020, companies will likely announce new control methods.

 - Merging PC and standalone headsets.
 Currently, the market is firmly divided between the two sides.
 On the one hand, PC headsets cannot be transported as easily but play powerful experiences.
 On the other, standalone experiences can be easily picked up, though with less graphical fidelity.
 But why not give VR headsets the functionality to do both?
 Why not have a standalone headset that can run its own experiences, but can also connect to a PC to play more graphically-intense adventures?
 The merge would collapse VR headsets into one, simplifying consumer choice.
 Also, Facebook has hinted at this with the Oculus Link, where the Oculus Quest can play Rift games.